kundajelab/ImmuneCLIP/README.md

 # ImmuneCLIP
-CLIP-based model for aligning epitopes to immune receptors
+CLIP-based model for aligning epitopes to immune receptors.

 🚧 This repository is under active construction 🚧